mars0i/masonclj/doc/general/README.md

 ## Files in this directory:

 * [ABMsInClojure.md](https://github.com/mars0i/masonclj/blob/master/doc/general/ABMsInClojure.md):
-General remarks on writing ABMs in Clojure.
+General remarks on writing ABMs in Clojure, with discussion of some specific libraries such as MASON.

 * [functionalMASON.md](https://github.com/mars0i/masonclj/blob/master/doc/general/functionalMASON.md):
  Notes on strategies for writing in a more functional-programming style using MASON.